 Symptoms may take 2-4 weeks to ease after starting medication and it can take several weeks for full improvement.
-The dose of the medicine is usually built up gradually to help to prevent side-effects (including weight gain).
+The dose of the medicine is usually built up gradually to help to prevent side-effects.

 What is the usual length of treatment?

 The following are the main side-effects that sometimes occur.
-However, you should read the information leaflet that comes in each medicine packet for a full list of possible side-effects.
+However, it is helpful to read the information leaflet that comes in each medicine packet for a full list of possible side-effects.

 Common side-effects include:

 - Dry mouth, blurred vision, flushing and constipation.
-These may ease off when you become used to the medicine.
+These may reduce over time on the medication.

-- Drowsiness (sedation), which is also common but may be an indication that the dose is too high.
+- Drowsiness (sedation) is also common but may be an indication that the dose is too high.
 A reduced dose may be an option.

-- Weight gain which some people develop.
+- Weight gain occurs for some patients.
 Weight gain may increase the risk of developing diabetes and heart problems in the longer term.
-This appears to be a particular problem with the atypical antipsychotics - notably, clozapine and olanzapine.
+This appears to be a particular problem with some of the atypical antipsychotics - notably, clozapine and olanzapine.

-- Movement disorders which develop in some cases.
+- Movement disorders develop in some cases.
 These include: